Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

+---
+layout: post
-## Making Python Faster - Part I
+title: Making Python Faster - Part I
+description: Compile it down!
+category: Blog
+date:   2021-01-09 13:43:52 +0530
+---

-To make code run faster, a number of things can be done like reducing the number of preprocessing steps and compile the code down to machine code.
+To make code run faster, a number of things can be done like reducing the number of preprocessing steps or compile the code down to machine code or use a machine which has high clock speed.

 Python offers many options to perform efficient compiling like pure C compilers, Cython and LLVM-based compiling via Numba or a replacement virtual machine PyPy, which has Just-In-Time Compiler.